jdb/jdb.github.com/sources/sudoku.txt

 A sudoku solver
 ===============

+..
+Ever since the ancient gods, humans beings have
+..

 This module can read the simple representation of a sudoku found in the newspaper and display the solution.
 Ex::